Why blunt honesty boosts success for business

-All too often honesty is equated to negativity; a voice of doom that could potentially hold back or even derail even the best-laid business plans.
+In fact, honesty is seen as negative – an unwelcome voice of doom that could easily derail the best-laid business plans.

-But a lack of honesty from people in a business can hamper the chances of successfully planning and implementing critical programs that would enable it to grow and develop.
+But a lack of candour hampers the chances of successfully planning and implementing the very business-critical programs that are fundamental to business growth.

-Fierce competition and demanding clients dictate no company can afford to stand still.
-But without an honest attitudes underpinning a large-scale program, it’s unlikely to deliver the business result.
+No company can afford to stand still.
+Fierce competition and demanding clients dictate this.
+But without honest attitudes, underpinning a large-scale program, it’s unlikely to deliver the results the business wants.

-Here we examine the factors that contribute to a business diminishing honesty in their critical programs, and how you can create an open company culture that uses honesty constructively to inform plans for radical change.
+Let’s examine some of the factors contributing to “management double-speak” on business-critical programs, and how companies can create an open company culture – with honesty at its core – to constructively design plans for radical change.

 Misconceptions of honesty

-In many cases, undervaluing honesty relating to a critical program is indicative of a culture-wide problem.
+Not valuing honesty is indicative of a culture-wide problem.

-When company cultures are based on fear or blame, the pressure to project an image of success can prevent program managers from being honest about the program’s progress.
+When company cultures are based on fear or blame, the pressure to project an image of success can prevent program managers from being frank about a program’s progress.

-‘Bad news’, or simply telling it like it is, can be seen as decidedly unwelcome, and if program managers dread the reprisals of being honest – even fearing for their jobs – the temptation to sugarcoat the truth can be overwhelming.
+If program managers dread reprisals for being honest – even fearing for their jobs – the temptation to sugarcoat the truth can be overwhelming.

-By the time the red problems are too serious to ignore, it can be too late to do anything about them and the threat they are to the entire program.
+By that time, red problems are too serious to ignore, and it can be too late to do anything about them.
+They may even threaten the entire program.

 Even companies which boast a positive ‘can-do’ approach can handicap their critical programs by closing their ears to an honest voice.

-If the belief is that even wild and unrealistic plans are achievable, anyone who ventures a less than idealistic point of view can be vilified for being a ‘loser’, ‘cynical’ or ‘negative’.
+If there is a belief that wild and unrealistic plans are achievable, anyone who ventures off-message can be vilified for being a ‘loser’, ‘cynical’ or ‘negative’.

-A company-wide acceptance that honesty is less than helpful usually means that this belief has filtered down from above.
+A company-wide view that honesty is not welcome usually means this belief has filtered down from above.

-Business leaders can be just as guilty of not being frank with themselves, both in terms of their own vision, and why the business needs a new strategy in the first place.
+Business leaders can be just as guilty of not being frank with themselves, both in terms of their own vision, and why the business needs a new approach in the first place.

-A senior executive or CEO often comes up with an ambitious concept for change and tells their team to carry it out – without considering whether it’s even possible – and often without allocating adequate time and resources.
+A senior executive or CEO often comes up with an ambitious concept for change and tells their team to carry it out – without considering whether it’s even possible – and without allocating adequate time, funding or resources.

 Targets are not plans.
 And a program delivery team can find themselves fighting a losing battle from the very outset.

-“While having an audacious goal is not a bad idea, not having the resources, plan and people to execute it is definitely one,” says Infosys’s Ramachandran Guruswamy (Accaglobal.com).
+“While having an audacious goal is not a bad idea, not having the resources, plan and people to execute it is definitely one,” says Infosys’s Ramachandran Guruswamy.

-Further problems surface when leaders fail to honestly acknowledge the factors that have led to the need for the new program.
+Further problems surface when leaders don’t honestly recognise the performance dynamics that have led to the need for the new program in the first place.

-Combine all this with the inevitable and understandable reluctance of the team to report back honestly and the program is on very shaky ground.
+Throw in the understandable reluctance of the team to report back honestly and the program is on very shaky ground.

 Honesty and trust are interdependent

-It’s clear that a lack of honesty can be damaging to a critical business program.
-So how can a business foster a culture of openness and sincerity?
+It’s clear a lack of honesty can be damaging to a business-critical program.
+So how can a business promote a culture of openness and sincerity?

-When a business takes on an important program or plan for change, it’s crucial from the start that the program delivery team trust both the stakeholders – and each other – to hear and receive honest feedback without judgement or condemnation.
+When a business takes on an important program, it’s crucial from the start that the program delivery team trust both the stakeholders – and each other – to hear and receive honest feedback without judgement or condemnation.

 Finally, a business should adopt evidence-based, rather than opinion-based, discussion.
 When the direction of a critical program is led by opinion, the most senior person in the room will always get their way.

-Eisenstat and Beer claim that, “In the twenty-first century, organisations will have to institutionalise a means for having honest conversations if they want to endure,” (hbr.org).
+Eisenstat and Beer claim that, “In the twenty-first century, organisations will have to institutionalise a means for having honest conversations if they want to endure.”

-We agree, particularly when it comes to approaching a large-scale program.
-Without honesty at its core, plans conceived with the creator’s head in the sand can very quickly unravel a business-critical program.
+Without honesty at its core, plans conceived with the creator’s head-in-the-sand can quickly cause a business-critical program to fall apart.